amtruschel/traffic-light-hangman/README.md

 [Live app here](https://traffic-light-hangman.herokuapp.com/)

 Simple hangman app, with each wrong guess indicated by a traffic light.
-My first SPA project, built with React.
+My first personal SPA project, built with React.

 ### To Do
 - Add testing